Idaho

 Idaho Data Privacy Laws: Breach Notification & Consumer Rights (2026)

 Idaho takes a patchwork approach to data privacy.
-Unlike states such as California, Colorado, and Connecticut that have enacted comprehensive consumer data privacy statutes, Idaho has no single law giving residents broad control over how businesses collect, use, or share their personal information.
+Unlike California, Colorado, Connecticut, and roughly 20 other states that have enacted comprehensive consumer data privacy statutes, Idaho has no single law giving residents broad rights to access, correct, or delete their personal information held by businesses.

-Instead, Idaho residents depend on a combination of the state's data breach notification law, identity theft criminal statutes, student data protections, the Consumer Protection Act, and a layer of federal privacy laws that apply to specific industries.
+Instead, Idaho residents depend on a combination of the state's data breach notification law, identity theft criminal statutes, a new insurance-sector security law, student data protections, a synthetic media prohibition, the Consumer Protection Act, and federal privacy laws that apply to specific industries.

-This guide covers every part of Idaho's data privacy framework: what protections exist, what your rights are, who enforces the rules, and where the gaps remain.
+This guide covers every part of Idaho's data privacy framework in force as of May 2026: what protections exist, what your rights are, who enforces the rules, and where the gaps remain.
+For Idaho's recording consent rules, see Idaho Recording Laws.

 Idaho's Data Breach Notification Law